 They can be:

 All of these are proteins.

 Keratin is a structural protein that strengthens protective coverings, such as hair.
 Collagen and elastin, too, have a structural function, and they also provide support for connective tissue.

-Enzymes are catalysts.
-This means they speed up chemical reactions.
-They are needed for respiration in human cells, for example, or photosynthesis in plants.
+Most enzymes are proteins and are catalysts, which means they speed up chemical reactions.
+They are necessary for respiration in human cells, for example, or photosynthesis in plants.

-We know that protein is one of the essential nutrients in the human diet, but the protein in the foods we eat does not all convert into proteins in our body.
+Protein is one of the essential nutrients, or macronutrients, in the human diet, but not all the protein we eat converts into proteins in our body.

 When people eat foods that contain amino acids, these amino acids make it possible for the body to create, or synthesize, proteins.
 If we do not consume some amino acids, we will not synthesize enough proteins for our bodies to function correctly.